eduvpn/documentation/FIREWALL.md

     $ sudo systemctl disable --now iptables && sudo systemctl disable --now ip6tables

+## Debian

+You can find the firewall rules in `/etc/iptables/rules.v4` (IPv4) and `/etc/iptables/rules.v6` (IPv6).

+After making changes, you can restart the firewall using:

+    $ sudo systemctl restart netfilter-persistent

+You can fully disable the firewall if you want to use your own firewall:

+    $ sudo systemctl disable --now netfilter-persistent

 ## IPv4 vs IPv6

 The configuration of IPv4 and IPv6 firewalls is _almost_ identical.
 When